Menu

 Pivotal altitude should be estimated during preflight planning.
 Wind direction and velocity can be estimated to calculate the appropriate pivotal altitudes for upwind, downwind, and crosswind.

-At any altitude above the pivotal altitude, the projected visual reference line appears to move backward across the ground, while pylon moves forward ("fly high, fall back").
+At any altitude above the pivotal altitude, the projected visual reference line appears to move backward across the ground, while pylon moves forward ("fly high, fall behind").
 When the airplane is below the pivotal altitude, the projected visual reference line appears to move forward across the ground, while pylon moves back ("fly low, let's go").

 Pilots can fly above and below pivotal altitude to demonstrate the change in visual reference to the pylon.
 The altitude at which the visual reference line ceases to move across the ground is the pivotal altitude.